Satsujjinn/ExponentialScape/README.md

 # ExponentialScape

 A minimal monorepo with a Next.js frontend and an Express backend.
 This repository demonstrates a simple setup using pnpm workspaces and now includes basic analytics and collaboration features.
 The site now provides a simple navigation bar and an About page.
+A new dark mode toggle brings the UI in line with modern 2025 design trends.

 ## Features

 - **Analytics:** The backend tracks how many times the homepage has been viewed.
 - **Collaboration:** A simple message board lets visitors leave short messages.
+- **Dark Mode:** Toggle between light and dark themes to match your preference.

 ## Development